Jim Fiore

-James D. Fiore Jr. (born August 13, 1968) is an American sports administrator and former college football player who served as the Director of Athletics at Stony Brook University from 2003 to 2013.
-He played college football at Hofstra from 1988 to 1990.
-Fiore was named Stony Brook's athletic director in 2003 and was fired in 2013 after numerous accusations of sexual harassment, misappropriation of university resources and employment discrimination.
+James D. Fiore Jr. (born August 13, 1968) is an American sports administrator who served as the Director of Athletics at Stony Brook University from 2003 to 2013.
+Fiore was named Stony Brook's athletic director in 2003 and was fired in 2013 after numerous accusations of sexual harassment, misappropriation of university resources, and employment discrimination.

 The sexual misconduct allegations led to Fiore being removed from consideration for athletic director positions at Rutgers University, Princeton University and the University of Massachusetts.
 He has not worked in college athletics since.

-Early life
+Early life and education

-Jim Fiore was born in Long Beach, New York.
-He graduated from Long Beach High School and went on to earn his Bachelor of Arts degree from Hofstra University, where he played free safety for the football team from 1988 to 1990.
-He continued his education at Springfield College earning a Master of Education degree in Athletic Administration in 1994.
-While at Springfield, Fiore participated in an athletic administration fellowship (1992–94) and interned with the Directors of Athletics.
+Fiore was born on August 13, 1968, in Long Beach, New York, on Long Island.
+He graduated from Long Beach High School in Lido Beach, New York.

+He went on to earn his Bachelor of Arts degree from Hofstra University in Hempstead, New York, where he played free safety for Hofstra's football team from 1988 to 1990.
+He continued his education at Springfield College in Springfield, Massachusetts, where he earned a Master of Education degree in athletic administration in 1994.
+While at Springfield, Fiore participated in an athletic administration fellowship from 1992 to 1994, and interned with the college's Director of Athletics.
-Administrative career

-Early administrative work (1993–2003)

-Fiore was an execute assistant for the National Invitation Tournament (NIT) in 1993, and then became a compliance intern at Fordham University.
-He was assistant athletic director at Dartmouth College from 1995 until 1999.
+In 1993, Fiore served as an executive assistant at the National Invitation Tournament (NIT), and later that year was a compliance intern at Fordham University.

+Career

+Dartmouth College and Princeton University

+In 1995, Fiore was named assistant athletic director at Dartmouth College in Hanover, New Hampshire, and served in that role until 1999.
 From 1999 to 2003, he held the position Senior Associate Director of Athletics at Princeton University.